cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ### A specific GUI method

 In the future you may want to reuse the `CheckersStargateClient` code in another GUI or for backend scripts.
-To avoid polluting the code, and to avoid a less-elegant helper where you need to pass a Stargate client as parameter, add [an extension method](https://www.c-sharpcorner.com/article/learn-about-extension-methods-in-typescript/#:~:text=Extension%2Dmethod%20gives%20you%20the,any%20data%2Dtype%20you%20want) to `CheckersStargateClient`.
+To avoid polluting the code, and to avoid a less-elegant helper where you need to pass a Stargate client as a parameter, add [an extension method](https://www.c-sharpcorner.com/article/learn-about-extension-methods-in-typescript/#:~:text=Extension%2Dmethod%20gives%20you%20the,any%20data%2Dtype%20you%20want) to `CheckersStargateClient`.

 In a new `src/types/checkers/extensions-gui.ts`: